 ssh email@example.com password raspberry.

 Optional: There are other ways to connect, such as connecting the Pi to your computer and sharing Internet to it.
-Or if you have multiple Pi’s connected to your router, find its IP with
+If you have multiple Pi’s connected to your router, find their IPs with

 nmap -sn 192.168.X.0/24(where 192.168.X is your subnet) and SSH to the local IP assigned to the Pi you want to address